eanjoor/client-app/src/README.md

 2. To connect to the database update file "client-app/src/db/queris.js" with your database specific information: host, user, name, port etc.

+3. To run the server.
+Open command prompt and  go into "client-app/src/db" folder.
+	- Install express module with: "npm install express"
-3. To run the server,  open command prompt, go into "client-app/src/db" folder and run: node server.js Should see this: "Server listening on port 3000"
+	- run: node server.js
+	Should see this: "Server listening on port 3000"

-4. To view the input form and client list from web browser open command prompt, go into "client-app" folder and run: ng serve --open
+4. To view the input form and client list from web browser open command prompt, go into "client-app" folder.
+	- Install agnular CLI with: npm install -g @angular/cli
+	- run: ng serve --open
 	This will open your default web browser with the existing client list and client input form.
 See Demo Image.JPG under client-app main folder.